Please fill the form below.

-A blockchain-based property management system that uses smart contracts can ease the whole process – right from signing lease agreements to regulating cash flow and filing maintenance requests.
+A blockchain-based property management system that uses smart contracts for real estate can ease the whole process – right from signing lease agreements to regulating cash flow and filing maintenance requests.

 Currently, property titles are paper-based.
 Because of this, there is a higher risk of errors and fraud cases.
 In fact, it has been revealed by American Land Title Association that 25% of all the titles are found to be defective during the transaction process.

-This issue can be easily resolved with the use of blockchain in real estate as immutable digital records – making the whole process transparent and secure.
+This issue can be easily resolved with the use of blockchain technology in the real estate industry as immutable digital records – making the whole process transparent and secure.

-Last but not least, a blockchain-based real estate platform can also streamline the investing process – using the concept of tokenization and fractional ownership.
+Last but not least, a blockchain-based real estate platform can also streamline the investing process using the concept of tokenization and fractional ownership.
 Well, most organizations aren’t sure how to tokenize real estate whereas others are implementing it on a larger scale.

-This concept of tokenized real estate can make it possible to reduce the risk of fraud associated with the industry.
-An impact of this is that soon 66M buildings will be tokenized on Ethereum Blockchain in record deal.
+This concept of tokenization of real estate using blockchain technology can make it possible to reduce the risk of fraud associated with the industry.

-Whereas, Fractional Ownership will reshape the future of traditional real estate economy.
+Fractional ownership will reshape the future of the traditional real estate economy.
 The process of making unrelated parties come together to share and eradicate the risks associated with the ownership of a high-value tangible asset can help small investors enjoy ROI without waiting for months or years.
 And eventually, make trading of real estate properties possible beyond the geographical boundaries.

 While this would have given you an idea of the endless opportunities of blockchain technology in the real estate industry, let’s go through some real-life examples to understand it better.

 UBITQUITY is a SaaS (Software-as-a-Service) blockchain platform that helps track the lifecycle of any property.
-The platform provides title companies, government, and value added resellers a clean record of ownership.
-And in this way, leverage the advantages of blockchain like lower future title search time and enhanced transparency.
+The platform provides title companies, government, and value-added resellers a clean record of ownership.
+And in this way, leverage the advantages of blockchain such as lower future title search time and enhanced transparency.

 Founded in 2016, ATLANT is a blockchain-backed ICO that enables tokenization of real estate ownership and P2P rentals.

 Propy is also one of the real estate companies using blockchain technology for serving the world with better opportunities and introduces various benefits of blockchain in the real estate industry to end-users.
-The company provides a global real estate marketplace that empowers buyers, brokers, sellers, and notaries to come together and ensure better transactions by utilizing the power of Smart Contracts.
+The company provides a global real estate marketplace that empowers buyers, brokers, sellers, and notaries to come together and ensure better transactions by utilizing the power of smart contracts for real estate.

 Harbor is a digital platform that employs blockchain to create a series of tokenized securities powered by real-world assets.
-Founded in 2017, this platform certains that tokenized security go with existing security laws on trades depending on the regions they are working in.
+Founded in 2017, this platform certains that tokenized security goes with existing security laws on trades, depending on the regions they are working in.

 RealtyBits is also a blockchain-powered Y-Combinator-backed finance platform to invest in American commercial real estate.
 Founded in 2018, it aids real estate investment funds to raise capital via verified and authorized investors in a streamlined, compliant, and cost-effective manner.

-Brickschain is a data management platform that digitizes the main overview of construction supply chain.
-Also known as briq, it facilitates introduction of protocol layers to easily manage the flow of building materials and eventually, streamline real-estate development.
+Brickschain is a data management platform that digitizes the main overview of the construction supply chain.
+Also known as Briq, it facilitates the introduction of protocol layers to easily manage the flow of building materials, and eventually streamline real-estate development.

-SelterZoom is also a real-time real estate platform that embraces blockchain technology to simplify transactions and management process.
-It enables users to track their offers, get rid of manual documentation, and perform any transaction in real-time via mobile app.
+SelterZoom is also a real-time real estate platform that embraces blockchain technology to simplify transactions and management processes.
+It enables users to track their offers, get rid of manual documentation, and perform any transaction in real time via a mobile app.